DWebYVR/notes/content/Community Garden Dinners.md

 Evening gatherings in the garden, approximately monthly.
 We're just getting started so the later months are likely to shift.

-Join us in the [[CoFoodVancouver Garden]] between 5pm - 8pm.
+Join us in the [[coFood Collaborative Garden]] between 5pm - 8pm.
 Bring food to enjoy on your own or bring some to share.
 Open introductions and sharing of community projects.

 Please [register](https://lu.ma/dwebyvr-garden-dinners) to let us know you're coming.